nikomatsakis/rfcs/text/0000-wf-and-variance.md

 in the same fashion as impls, except that there are no implied bounds from the impl header.

-**Type aliases.** Type aliases are currently not checked for WF, which is harmless since they are transparent to type-checking, effectively.
+**Type aliases.** Type aliases are currently not checked for WF, since they are considered transparent to type-checking.
+It's not clear that this is the best policy, but it seems harmless, since the WF rules will still be applied to the expanded version.
+See the *Unresolved Questions* for some discussion on the alternatives here.
-If we chose, we could check for WF, but it would mean more annotations, for example: `type Ref<'a,T> = &'a T` would require a `T:
-'a` annotation.

 Several points in the list above made use of *implied bounds* based on assuming that various types were WF.
 We have to ensure that those